-Internship Description: Landscaping with supervisor Felipe Negrini will consist in interns planning and/or implementing designs depending on the length of internship, intern's interests and season.
+Internship Description: Landscaping will consist in interns planning and/or implementing designs depending on the length of internship, intern's interests and season, that work together with the local ecosystem to serve both humans and ecological needs.
 During this process the supervisor will be teaching and sharing acquired knowledge from his landscaping profession.
 The first part of the internship will consist in a study to understand the characteristics of the place where the work will be done (probably the M.V.I. campus and the surroundings).
 The second step will be to define the work area and prepare a site analysis before starting with the design.
 The construction process will be the last step.
 Besides that the internship also pretends to benefit ProNativas (a local nonprofit organization that works in promoting the use of native plants) helping them on maintenance of some gardens and/or in the green house propagating some native plantings.